-Following an initial assessment, the Title IX Coordinator and Affirmative Action Officer will assign a University Investigator(s) to investigate the Formal Complaint.
+Following an initial assessment, the Title IX Coordinator and Director of Institutional Equity will assign a University Investigator(s) to investigate the Formal Complaint.
 The University Investigator(s) must have sufficient training and/ or experience to conduct a thorough and impartial investigation.
-In the event the Title IX Coordinator and Affirmative Action Officer made a determination pursuant to these Procedures to dismiss the Formal Complaint, no University Investigator(s) will be assigned and the notification as outlined below will not be sent.
+In the event the Title IX Coordinator and Director of Institutional Equity made a determination pursuant to these Procedures to dismiss the Formal Complaint, no University Investigator(s) will be assigned, and the notification as outlined below will not be sent.

-The Title IX Coordinator and Affirmative Action Officer will provide prompt notification, including a copy of the Formal Complaint or notice of allegations, to the Complainant, the Respondent(s), to the department head or supervisor and to the appropriate Vice President, Dean or head of other major unit.
+The Title IX Coordinator and Director of Institutional Equity will provide prompt notification, including a copy of the Formal Complaint or notice of allegations, to the Complainant, the Respondent(s), the department head or supervisor, and the appropriate Vice President, Dean, or head of other major unit.
 The Formal Complaint or Notice of Allegations will be delivered through electronic mail.
-In the event the Respondent is a student or recognized student organization, the Dean of Students is the appropriate Dean.
-The notification to the Respondent(s) will include a copy of the Formal Complaint, or, in University-Initiated Investigations, a statement of allegations, and a copy of or link to the relevant University Policy and these Procedures.
+If the Respondent is a student or student organization, the University will notify the Student Organization Representative and the Dean of Students as the appropriate Dean.
+The notification to the Respondent(s) will include a copy of the Formal Complaint, or, in University-Initiated Investigations, a statement of allegations, and a link to the relevant University Policy and these Procedures.

 The Respondent(s) will be requested to respond in writing to the Formal Complaint within a reasonable time, not to exceed 10 days from the date of electronic mailing of the notification of the Formal Complaint.
-Any extension of time must be approved by the Title IX Coordinator and Affirmative Action Officer.
+An extension of time must be approved by the Title IX Coordinator and Director of Institutional Equity.
 In the event that an investigation is undertaken in accordance with these Procedures, a copy of the Respondent(s)'s response will be provided to the Complainant.